gdl1314/gdl1314.github.io/_pages/about.md

 ### Other Stuff

 I grew up in Fort Wayne, Indiana (the one-time magnet wire capital of the world).
-Outside of mathematics, I enjoy skiing, attempting to solve the New York Times crossword puzzle, drinking good coffee, and passionately following the (mis)fortunes of the Indiana University basketball team.
+Outside of mathematics, I enjoy alpine skiing, attempting to solve the New York Times crossword puzzle, drinking good coffee, and passionately following the (mis)fortunes of the Indiana University basketball teams.

 ### Oldies but goodies.